Top 10: What to Do in Istanbul

 Taste a traditional Döner kebap

-While it may seem counter-intuitive to include excursions from Istanbul on a list of the best things to do while in the city—there are so many great day trips and excursions which are worth checking out while you’re there.
+While it may seem counter-intuitive to include day trips on a list of what to do in Istanbul—there are so many great day trips and excursions which are well worth checking out while you’re there.

 One of our favourite options is this Princes’ Islands Full Day Tour, which includes stops at the islands of Kinaliada and Buyukada—the second of which is the country’s most well-known and popular island to visit.
 Rich in history, culture and home to stunning natural beauty, the day trip is the perfect short escape from the city!